roberta96/EOS-Dustfit/README.md

 ### <a name="Install"></a>How to install `EOS-Dustfit`

-1. Dowload the `colddust_sed_models` directory
+1. Dowload or clone the repository `EOS-Dustfit`
+2. Move the repository in your favourite directory
+3. Open a terminal and go in the folder where colddust_sed_models has been dowloaded/moved Es. `cd \Downloads\EOS-Dustfit\`
-2. Discover the path of the python package you are using (e.g. entering 'import sys; sys.executable' on the python terminal)
+5. Discover the path of the python package you are using (e.g. entering 'import sys; sys.executable' on the python terminal)
-3. Open a terminal in the folder where colddust_sed_models has been dowloaded
-4. Enter (remember to change `python-path`)
+6. Enter (remember to change `python-path`)

    ```
    python-path/python -m pip install -e colddust_sed_models
    ```
-5. To verify that the package is correctly installed, download the test.ipynb notebook in a directory that is different from the one containing colddust_sed_models and then run the first cell of the test.ipynb notebook
+7. To verify that the package is correctly installed, move and open the test-eos.ipynb notebook in a directory that is different from the one containing colddust_sed_models and then run the first cell of the test-eos.ipynb notebook

 ### <a name="Example"></a>How to use the code